 Assumptions

 The focus of the present study is determined by using a country-wide cross-sectional secondary data (NSCH 2022-2023) in investigating the relationship between childhood obesity and anxiety/depression in U.S. children between the ages of 10 and 17 years, using gender and urbanicity as modifying factors.
-It was calculated that the age range of 10-17 was the time of development when body image concerns, peer social comparison and anxiety disorders are clinically salient and measurable by parent report, and when the psychiatric burden of obesity-related stigma is most acute.
+It was estimated that the age range of 10-17 was the time of development when body image concerns, peer social comparison and anxiety disorders are clinically salient and measurable by parent report, and when the psychiatric burden of obesity-related stigma is most acute.

 The particular emphasis on gender and urbanicity as two moderators, as opposed to a wider range of potential moderators, was done to fill the gap in the literature that had been identified and due to the parsimony of analysis.
 The reason why the NSCH dataset was chosen is due to the availability of the most comprehensive and rigorously methodologically representative nationally representative data on child health in the U.S., with validated parent-reported mental health diagnoses, measured or reported anthropometric data to classify by BMI, and key demographic variables.